smiley22/XPPlugins/BetterMouseYoke/README.md

 # this to 0 to disable.
 change_cursor = 1
 # Defines the mouse movement range for rudder deflection in rudder mode.
-# In other words, the distance between the two green vertical bars on the
+# In other words, the greater the value, the greater the distance between
-# screen.
+# the two green vertical bars on the screen.
 rudder_deflection_distance = 100
 # The speed (in units per second) with which the rudder returns to the
-# neutral position when exiting rudder mode.
+# neutral position after exiting rudder mode.
 # The default value of 2.0 means that it takes the rudder half a second
 # to return to neutral from full left or right deflection.
 rudder_return_speed = 2.0